 - Abstracts need to be submitted via the online submission system.
 Abstracts submitted by e-mail, fax or post will be ignored.

-- Abstracts should be written in concise form and should not exceed one page (or 300 words).
+- Abstracts should be written in concise form and should not exceed 300 words.

 - Abstracts need to be submitted following the online template guidelines.

 - Please make sure to use a non-discriminatory language when referring to people with dementia.
-The terms “person with dementia” or “people with dementia” should therefore be used rather than “victims”, “sufferers”, the “demented” or “dementing” or other stigmatising language. (see our guidelines for Ethical and inclusive communication)
+The terms “person with dementia” or “people with dementia “ should therefore be used rather than “victims”, “sufferers”, the “demented” or “dementing” or other stigmatising language. (see our guidelines for Ethical and inclusive communication)

-- As Alzheimer Europe Conferences are open to a lay audience, presentations on licensed medicines, whether promotional in nature or not, will not be accepted.
+- As AE Conferences are open to a lay audience, presentations on licensed medicines, whether promotional in nature or not, will not be accepted.
 The use of trade marked names is similarly not allowed.

 - Abstracts should be clearly linked to one of the topics of the call for abstracts.
 You will be asked to choose a specific topic when submitting your abstract.